Aditya51002/Ink-wise/README.md

 # InkWise - Creative Writing Assistant

-InkWise is an AI-powered creative writing assistant with a manga-inspired interface that helps writers overcome writer's block and craft amazing stories.
+InkWise is an AI-powered creative writing assistant with a manga-inspired interface.
+It features a modern Flask backend, MongoDB authentication (with secure password hashing), and a stylish, interactive frontend to help writers overcome writer's block and craft amazing stories.

 ## 🎨 Features